20023167uhi/DataAnalytics/Data Analytics on the Web/Assignment 1/assignment.md

 The `.csv` in this folder is the compiled data from 2012 to (current day, November 18th) 2020.

+The `.sql` file contains the query used to compile the `.csv` file.

 From here the data will be looked at before prepared before being processed through Linear Regression and Neural Network analysis.